 You can skip a shipment anytime.
 And if you have five subscriptions sent at the same time, no matter the price, you’ll save up to 15% off the cost of each item.

-While it’s important to price shop to make sure the items you’re signing up for are competitive with your local grocery store.
+But it’s important to price shop to ensure the items you’re signing up for are competitive with your local stores.
 If you find a good deal, Subscribe & Save can be a convenient way to have your household goods shipped to your door and save 15%.

 Additionally, through the Amazon Family program, you can save up to 20% on diapers, baby food, and other items for young families.
 You’re automatically enrolled with your Prime membership.